 I walk a shamanistic path.
 This means that I work with spirits.

-I have worked with mountain rock spirits, Odin, Thor, Freya, Frigg, House Mengloth, Archangel Michael, Tlazolteotl, Apollo, a gigantic frog spirit, and others.
-I have no kindred to do ritual work with, and my direct way of meeting the gods unsettles people anyway.
-When I take on something for someone, I approach the beings best suited to the matter and proceed.
+I encourage hobgoblins under my stove and honor the ancestors.
+I have a famous (or infamous, depending on who you are) spirit-spouse.
+I have worked with mountain rock spirits, Odin, Thor, Freya, Frigg, House Mengloth, Archangel Michael, Tlazolteotl, Apollo, celestial dragons, a certain salmon, a gigantic frog spirit, and others.
+I have no kindred to do ritual work with, and my direct way of meeting the spirits unsettles people anyway.
+When I choose to take on something, I approach as I hope best suits to the matter.
 I’m interested in getting the work done, not staying inside a metaphysical gated community.

 Spearcarrier’s Ghostfox is K. J. Joyner